puppetlabs-toy-chest/puppetlabs-dsc/README.md

 ### Installing Packages with DSC

-You can install MSIs or EXEs with DSC using the Puppet type `dsc_package` which maps to the `Package` DSC Resource.
+Install MSIs or EXEs with DSC using the Puppet type `dsc_package`, which maps to the `Package` DSC Resource.

 ~~~puppet
 dsc_package{'installpython'